 7 things Gen Z-ers want to see in your product content

-The rise of Gen Z promises big business for ecommerce.
-Research from media planning company MNI Targeted Media predicts that Gen Z-ers will comprise 40% of global consumers and influence $4bn in discretionary spending by 2020.
-What’s more, a 2018 survey by Criteo revealed that 75% of these young consumers like to do ‘as much shopping as possible’ online.
+The rise of Gen Z promises big business for e-commerce.
+By 2021 Gen-Z will make up 31% of the world’s population, accounting for up to $143 billion in direct spend.
+What’s more, a survey by Criteo revealed that 75% of these young consumers like to do ‘as much shopping as possible’ online.

 For retailers hoping to attract younger shoppers, the ease of the online purchase journey – and, by extension, the quality of the website’s descriptive product content – are now more crucial than ever before.
 Of the Gen Z-ers surveyed by Criteo, exactly half thought that retail websites and apps were the most influential factor in their purchasing process – ranking above search, TV ads, online ads or even social media.
 However, 2 in 5 Gen Z consumers would stop visiting a website if it didn’t anticipate their needs, while 52% of this age group compare products to those on other sites most or all of the time.